fibo/.software/README.md

 There is a folder for every software that can be installed.

-Software Foo has its Foo folder and contains the following files.
+Software _Foo_ has its homonym folder and contains the following files

+* installrc
+* profile

 ## installrc

 Exports env vars needed for installation, like `SOURCES_URI`.
-It can be used to override functions used bi init.sh
+It can be used to override functions used by init.sh

 * `_build`
 * `_extract`